PUASummerOfCode/How-To-Join/README.md

 After Step 2, you would have the details of each feature (including the base).

 3) We need to establish a method of **designing researched features** of a project, here are a few steps:
-  1. Pick a suitable and open design document style (UML for OOP, ERD for Databases, Wireframing for Websites)
+  1. Pick a suitable and open design document style (UML for OOP, ERD for Databases, Wireframing for Websites, fritzing circuits for hardware)
   2. Detail it as much as you can, also make sure to tell everyone else how to edit it (which tool you're using)
   3. Finalizing the design can be done individually or through team effort as comments in issues.